-As one of the best-selling video games, Minecraft has 126 million monthly active users in 2020.
+As one of the best-selling video games, Minecraft has more than 100 million monthly active users.
 Many of them once wonder how to make Minecraft run faster.
 This post will inform you with the newest solutions that work fine for thousands of players.
 You can also explore more topics about Minecraft on MiniTool partition manager.

 The following is going to introduce you four solutions on speeding up Minecraft.
 Read through and select one that suits you most.

 - Upgrade disk storage from HDD to SSD.

 - Expand RAM.

 - Close unnecessary programs and clean up disk space.

 Solution 1.
 Upgrade Computer Equipment (Recommended)

 If your Minecraft is running on a hard disk drive (HDD), you can upgrade HDD to SSD to greatly improve the performance of the game, especially to gain a much faster speed.